Best nights to experience the bio bay in Puerto Rico

 Another factor affecting the level of luminescence in the bay is the amount of sunlight during the day.
 Glowing microorganisms recharge with solar energy.
 The more energy they receive during the day, the more glittery the glow will be at night.

-Before you book a bio bay tour, whether it is in Laguna Grande in Fajardo, Mosquito Bay in Vieques, or La Paguera in Lajas – get feedback regarding the moon from your tour guide.
-Even though there is a slight chance of the bioluminescence effect be impaired by moonlight, it will surely be the most memorable and adventurous experience.
+Before you book a bio bay tour, whether it is in Laguna Grande in Fajardo, Mosquito Bay in Vieques, or La Paguera in Lajas, just try to get feedback regarding the moon from your tour guide.
+Even though there is a slight chance of the bioluminescence effect be impaired by moonlight, it will surely be one of the most memorable and adventurous experiences in PR.